 These solutions can be seen in several scenarios.

 - Website chatbots provide a more customized experience to website visitors.

-- Text to Speech software adopting accents, emphasis, and mimicking emotions.
+- Text to Speech software adopts accents, emphasis, and mimicking emotions.

 - AI-based imagery creation to learn about art.

 Data becomes more valuable and useful as users consent to share their data with the involved parties for a more personalized experience.
 However, the new vulnerability can be extremely dangerous.
-Thus, it is essential to take the necessary measures to control this data access and prevent any compromising situations.
+Thus, taking the necessary measures to control this data access and prevent any compromising situations is essential.

 Investing in cybersecurity is no longer a choice but a necessity.
 Read on how cyber security is essential in the energy s sector here.